PRX/Porter/README.md

 ### Transcode (WIP)

 `Transcode` tasks encode and otherwise manipulate the source file.
 These are intended for audio and video source files.
 The desired transcoding are declared as `Encodings`, and each encoding includes the properties of the output file, and a single destination for the output file to be sent to.
 A transcode task can include any number of encodings.
+Currently the only supported destination mode is `AWS/S3`.

+The `Format` is used to explicitly set the output format of the encoding operation; it is not implictly determined by the file extension.
+The available formats are indicted [in this list](https://johnvansickle.com/ffmpeg/release-readme.txt) with an `E`.

 If `Job.Transcode.Encodings` is not an array with at least one element, the state machine will act as though no copy tasks were included in the job.